Physical unknowables: Quantum unknowables

-The quantum nonlocal (i.e., the particles are spatially separated) correlations among observables in the Boole-Bell-Einstein-Podolsky-Rosen type experiments are ``stronger-than-classical'' in the sense that, if {\it ex post facto} the two outcomes are compared, in the case of dichotomic observables, say ``$+$'' and ``$-$,'' for some measurement parameter regions, there appear to be {\em more equal} occurrences ``$++$'' or ``$--$'' and thus {\em less unequal} occurrences ``$+-$'' or ``$-+$'' than could be classically accounted for; likewise, for other parameter regions, there appear to be {\em less equal} occurrences ``$++$'' or ``$--$'' and thus {\em more unequal} occurrences ``$+-$'' or ``$-+$'' than could be classically accounted for.
-Since these conclusions can only be drawn {\em after} bringing together and comparing the outcomes, individual outcomes occur indeterministically, and in particular independent of the setting (but not of outcomes~\cite{shimony2}) of other, distant, measurements, no faster-than-light signalling can occur; indeed even ``stronger-than-quantum'' correlations would, in this regime, not violate relativistic causality~\cite{pop-rohr,popescu-97b,svozil-krenn,svozil-2004-brainteaser}.
+The quantum nonlocal (i.e., the particles are spatially separated) correlations among observables in the Boole-Bell-Einstein-Podolsky-Rosen-type experiments are stronger than classical in the sense that {\it ex post facto,} when the two outcomes are communicated and compared, in the case of dichotomic observables, say ``0'' and ``1,'' for some measurement parameter regions, there appear to be {\em more equal} occurrences ``00'' or ``11'' and thus {\em fewer unequal} occurrences ``01'' or ``10'' than could be classically accounted for; likewise, for other measurement parameter regions, there appear to be {\em fewer equal} occurrences ``00'' or ``11'' and thus {\em more unequal} occurrences ``01'' or ``10'' than could be classically accounted for.
+These conclusions can only be drawn {\it in retrospect}, that is, after bringing together and comparing the outcomes.
+Individual outcomes occur indeterministically and, in particular, independently of the measurement parameter regions [but not of outcomes \citep{shimony2}] of other distant, measurements.
+No faster-than-light signaling can occur.
+Indeed, even stronger-than-quantum correlations would, in this scenario, not violate relativistic causality \citep{pop-rohr,popescu-97b,svozil-krenn,svozil-2004-brainteaser}.